Gunship (band)

 Gunship is a British synthwave band formed in 2014 by Dan Haigh and Alex Westaway; they were later joined by drummer Alex Gingell.
+The group has released three studio albums under their own label Horsie in the Hedge.

 History

 After Westaway and Haigh's other musical act, Fightstar, went on hiatus in 2010, the pair decided to focus on other musical ventures, including forming Gunship, eventually joined by Gingell.
 Their debut release, self-titled Gunship, was released in 2015 to positive reviews.
-Their follow up, Dark All Day, was released 5 October 2018.
+Their follow up, Dark All Day, was released on 5 October 2018.

 In 2019, Gunship appeared in the documentary film The Rise of the Synths, which explored the origins and growth of the Synthwave genre.
 Westaway, Haigh and Gingell appeared alongside various other composers from the scene, including John Carpenter, who also starred in and narrated the film.

-In May of 2021, tattoo artist and model Kat Von D collaborated with Haigh on her debut album, Love Made Me Do It.
+In May 2021, tattoo artist and model Kat Von D collaborated with Haigh on her debut album, Love Made Me Do It.

+On 10 July 2023 the band announced their third studio album titled Unicorn.
+The album was released on 29 September 2023.
+The artwork for this album was created by artist and director Maciej Kuciara.

+As well as more traditional music videos, Gunship have experimented with a range of artistic approaches, including stop-motion, claymation, 8-bit, and AI-generated (among others).
+Often these videos include influences from, or elements of, video games and 80s culture.

 Equipment and gear

-Gunship has a large collection of synthesizers, including the Juno 106, DSI Prophet 12, DSI Prophet 6, MOOG Minimoog, MOOG Mother 32, and various Oberheim units.
+Gunship has a large collection of synthesizers, including the Roland Juno-106, Dave Smith Instruments Prophet 12 and Prophet 6, Moog Minimoog, Mother 32, and various Oberheim units.

-Collaborators

-Gunship

-The first Gunship album featured collaborations with:
+Additional album personnel and other collaborations

+Gunship have tended to collaborate with the same artists on multiple occasions.
+Some of their most frequent and well-known collaborators are listed below: